watchernyu/REDQ/README.md

 Mar 29, 2021: We tested the installation process and run the code, and everything seems to be working correctly.
 We are now working on the implementation video tutorial, which will be released soon.

+May 3, 2021: We uploaded a video tutorial (shared via google drive), please see link below.
+Hope it helps!

 Code for REDQ-OFE is still being cleaned up and will be released soon (essentially the same code but with additional input from a OFENet).

 ## Code structure explained